Learning intention

 3: Main event

-1. Hand out the Activity: Our community star contributions (one per group) and ask learners to write down who they feel contributes to the school community.
-Invite the children to feed back their ideas to the class.
+1. Give out the Activity: Our community star contributions.
+Learners write down who they feel contributes to the school community.
+Children feed back their ideas to the class.

-2. Explain to the children that they will now choose one of their community stars and write a pledge letter to them.
+2. Tell the children that they will choose one of their community stars and write a pledge letter to them.

-4. Ask learners to discuss in groups how they can give their time and effort to contribute to this person, and note down ideas.
+4. In groups, learners discuss how they can give their time and effort to contribute to this person and note down ideas.

-5. Hand out the Activity: Pledge letter template.
+5. Give out the Activity: Pledge letter template.
+Learners write their letters.

 4: Wrapping up

-Agree on a response time from community stars in order to allow learners to act on their pledges.
+Agree on a response time from community stars so that learners can act on their pledges.

 Ask: